namishh/com/content/blog/devlogs/pico.md

 ## Introduction

 While on a failed attempt to 100% [Celeste](https://www.celestegame.com/), I encountered a PICO-8 version of Celeste, inside Celeste itself.
-I had heard of it before, but never fully ventured in, and I got a bit intruiged by it.
+I had heard of it before, but never fully ventured in, and I got a bit intrigued by it.

 ![https://u.cubeupload.com/namishhhh/maxresdefault.jpg](https://u.cubeupload.com/namishhhh/maxresdefault.jpg)

 After digging into PICO-8 a bit more, I could not resist grabbing a copy of my own to experiment with it.
 Shortly after exploring around the editor, I noticed some things.
-There were only 16 colors, you had a 8192 token limit on your code and you are limited to only 8x8 pixel art (which, in hindsight should have been obvious from the name).
+There were only 16 colors, you had an 8192 token limit on your code and you are limited to only 8x8 pixel art (which, in hindsight should have been obvious from the name).
 Oh, and no shaders, which is a bummer because they really help enhance the looks of my abysmal pixel art.
 These are some really tight limitations and things I never even noticed while playing Celeste's PICO-8 version.
 This really seemed kind of insane to me, because I had been working on my little [top down dungeon crawler](https://x.com/namishh__/status/1978791461174100430) and it is already over 16k lines of code, let alone 8192 tokens.

 <br>

 And so, I set out on a small goal for myself, squeezing the most game juice (and a game) out of these limitations.
-The game I have in mind is kinda like space invaders, kinda like a Undertale-style bullet hell, kinda like Vampire Survivors upgrade system.
+The game I have in mind is kinda like space invaders, kinda like an Undertale-style bullet hell, kinda like Vampire Survivors upgrade system.
 We will see down the line how much I strayed from the original goal, but this is a very rough progression/game idea I have.

 ## The Player and The Sky(box)

 ![https://u.cubeupload.com/namishhhh/Screenshot20251103at.png](https://u.cubeupload.com/namishhhh/Screenshot20251103at.png)

 So above was the sprite I was able to draw with the 64 pixels I was given.
-This, will be my ship.
+This will be my ship.
 PICO-8 has really easy inbuilt function called `SPR()` to draw a sprite.
 Drawing and creating a basic character controller, was barely a minute of work.

 ![https://u.cubeupload.com/namishhhh/180Screenshot20251103at.png](https://u.cubeupload.com/namishhhh/180Screenshot20251103at.png)